nTh0rn/nthorn/content/blog/diagonal_traversal.md

 ###
 2 2
 ```
 Where each ```###``` is the end of the row in the diamond.
 Almost immediately, a pattern presents itself.
-Specifically looking at the x-coordinates, the following x coordinates are used:
+Let's specifically look at the x-coordinates, which can be visualized as such:
 ```
 0
 ###
-01
+0 -> 1
 ###
-012
+0 -> 1 -> 2
 ###
-12
+1 -> 2
 ###
 2

 0 -> 0 -> 1 -> 0 -> 1 -> 2 -> 1 -> 2 -> 2
 ```
-The range of values used, rather obviously, all exist within the list ```[0, 1, 2]```,.
-As a matter of fact, they are also used in some order that exists within that list.
-This length of this length is notably ```3```, the same as the side-length of our matrix.
-Let's take that list and call it the ```Basis```.
+The range of values used all exist within the list ```[0, 1, 2]```.
+As a matter of fact, they also are always in linear-order from the list (meaning, for example, that we never see the x coordinate path `0 -> 2 -> 1`).
+The length of this list that contains all coordinates used is notably ```3```, which is the same as the side-length of our matrix.
+Let's take this list and call it the ```Basis```.
 We can also create a basis for any side length as follows:
 ```
 basis = []
 for i in range(0, len(matrix)):